alexieyizhe/intern.plus/src/shared/README.md

 ## Shared code

-Any reusable logic or function in the app such as custom hooks or analytics is defined here.
+Any reusable or shared logic in the app such as:

-All reusable and data schema-agnostic types are defined here as well.
+- custom hooks
+- analytics
+- data-agnostic types
+- full-site tests

+are defined here.